docusign/code-examples-powershell/README.md

 1. Run the launcher.
 In the root folder, right-click the **launcher** file and select **Run with PowerShell** > **Open**
 1. Select an API when prompted in Windows PowerShell.
 1. Select **JSON Web Token** when authenticating your account.
+1. When prompted, log in to your DocuSign developer account.
+If this is your first time using the app, select **ACCEPT** at the consent window.
 1. Select your desired code example.